dpalii/galcon-client/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+### `npm run lint`

+Run to check whether code satisfies eslint config
+The default config is extended from:

+        "eslint:recommended",
+        "plugin:@typescript-eslint/recommended",
+        "plugin:react/recommended",
+        "airbnb", "airbnb/hooks"

 ## Gameplay preview
 <img width="529" alt="Screenshot 2023-06-06 at 20 09 37" src="https://github.com/dpalii/galacon-client/assets/47571050/7eaa9776-e101-4787-9107-e29575fd1269">

+A picture with the game for 2 players.